allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 5. Click OK to delete or Cancel to retain.

+!!! warning
-!!! warning: There is no undo function if you delete it by mistake.
+    There is no undo function if you delete it by mistake.

+!!! caution
-!!! caution A piece of equipment that is tied to a commitment wil not delete; it wil be set to inactive.
+    A piece of equipment that is tied to a commitment wil not delete; it wil be set to inactive.

 Add an Equipment Commitment

 First create the commitment, then assign equipment to it.
 If the equipment is tracked by “ID”, PEX wil warn you if you try to schedule it for two things at once, much like a Personnel Commitment conflict notification.
 If the equipment is tracked by “Quantity”, PEX wil warn you when you try to schedule more than the quantity available.

 1. Go to Scheduling> Commitments Board \(in ePEX\) *or* Commitments Board Web \(in WinPEX\).